squarepear/www/content/blog/setting-up-nuxt-content.md

 </template>
 ```

 The `ContentList` component will automatically create a list of all the posts in the `content/blog` directory.
+The `:query="{ sort: { date: -1 } }"` attribute sorts the posts in reverse order based on their date, with the newest posts at the top of the list.
 You can then use the `list` variable to display the posts in any way you want.

 ## [What's Next]